Please note that Tapas no longer supports Internet Explorer.

 Jun 06, 2025

-Before him, the palace garden, usually in full bloom with white chrysanthemums, had frozen blood dripping from flower petals into the dust of snow covering the ground, depicting a tragic sort of beauty.
+The palace garden with white chrysanthemums had frozen blood dripping from petals into the dust of snow, depicting a tragic sort of beauty.
 Beyond that difference, though, the royal guards had removed all signs of the six hundred perished servants, as though they were never there.
-However, Zhen Xue wouldn't forget.

 He swore that when everything was quiet, he could still hear the soft crunch his shoe made when he’d accidentally stepped on a corpse’s hand.
 His stomach twisted horribly at the thought, but not as rough as the first time.